-Poly (plastic) bag sealers use heat to “melt” the bag closed.
-Inpak Systems offers three types of commercial poly bag sealers: band sealers, jaw sealers, and hot air sealers.
+Poly sealing is the act of using heat to “melt” poly – or plastic – bags closed.
+Inpak Systems offers three different types of commercial poly bag heat sealers: band sealers, jaw sealers, and hot air sealers.
+Read on below to learn more about the different types of heat sealing equipment.

 Inpak Systems offers handheld, table top, and free-standing commercial band sealers.
 Band sealers can be operated in a horizontal, tilted, or vertical position.
 The vertical position is used if the product can flow out of the bag (i.e. powders, liquids) and the horizontal position is used when the bag can be laid on its side.
 Depending on the type of bag, industrial band sealers can produce seals from 1/8” to 1/4″ wide at rates up to 50 feet/minute.